-Mona Haydar is a poet, activist, practitioner of Permaculture, meditator, composting devotee, mountain girl, solar power lover and a tireless God-enthusiast.
+Mona Haydar is a rapper, poet, activist, practitioner of Permaculture, meditator, composting devotee, mountain girl, solar power lover and a tireless God-enthusiast.
 She practices a life of sacred activism, poetry, contemplation and advocacy for living gently upon the Earth.
-She teaches classes and retreats on mindfulness and Islamic spirituality, leads workshops on creative writing and performs her work.
+She teaches classes, gives lectures, leads retreats and workshops, does readings and performs her work.
 She grew up in Flint, Michigan, graduated from the University of Michigan and has since lived in Damascus where she studied Arabic and Islamic spirituality then went on to live in the mountains of Northern New Mexico at Lama Foundation and in the Redwood forest of Northern California with her husband and son.

 Poetry and Music: Mona started penning her poetry as soon as she was old enough to write.
 One of her first poems in a kindergarten journal went: “I am mood.
 I am dude.
 I am Mona.”
 Mona transitioned from writing and performing her poetry to rap in 2015.
 Her single Hijabi was a ground breaking debut with over a million views on youtube and another million on Facebook which featured Mona 8 months pregnant with her second son, surrounded by an intersectional group of dynamic women rapping and singing “all around the world love women every shading” calling out racism and colorism.
 Mona’s second single takes on violence against women with lyrics which call out men in positions of religious authority who use their power to prey on young (and old) people.